 Do you have questions about living with a colostomy, ileostomy, or urostomy?
-At 180 Medical, we often receive questions from ostomates just like you about issues like pouch leakage, ostomy odor control, how to care for peristomal skin, and more.
+At 180 Medical, we often receive questions from ostomates like you about issues like pouch leakage, ostomy odor control, how to care for peristomal skin, and more.
 That’s why we’re creating a series called Common Ostomy Issues.
-In this series, we’ll focus on each issue and offer some solutions to help you live a full and healthy life with an ostomy.
+In this series, we’ll focus on each issue and offer solutions to help you live a full and healthy life with an ostomy.

 For the first common issue in our series, we’re addressing a question frequently asked by both new and experienced ostomates.
+What do I do if my ostomy bag smells?

 My ostomy pouch smells!
 What do I do?